 It seems that operational experience with the GRC-109 and its relatives spawned some growth in this type of radio as technology improved.
 The mission-needs remained similar; the need for long range HF CW.
 The transistorized PRC-64 and PRC-74 and 70 came along shortly thereafter along with the hybrid TRC-77.

 Another interesting set is the TAR-224 made by Avco in Cincinnati Ohio.
-This is clearly in the lineage of the GRC-109 with the AM voice capability of the PRC-64 added – along with 12 volt DC primary power, GRA-71 burst keyer capability, bullet proof environment protection and an optional frequency synthesizer capability.
+This is clearly in the mission lineage of the GRC-109 but with the AM voice capability of the PRC-64 added – along with 12 volt DC primary power, GRA-71 burst keyer capability, bullet proof environment protection and an optional frequency synthesizer capability.
 20 watts transmitter output and only drawing 50 ma on receive.
 Covering 2 to 24 MC, it is fully transistorized, with a built in motor-driven antenna coupling network.
 It’s unusual “non-military” nomenclature and lack of much mention of it “in the literature” makes it all the more mysterious.
 Anecdotal references have it being used by the CIA well into the 1980’s.

 I have learned that the Jet Propulsion Lab in Pasadena worked on a project to convert the AN/GRC-109 from its vacuum tube technology to an entirely solid state design.
 This information was provided to representatives of the Republic of Korea as part of a Technology Transfer program in 1970 (Reference 43).
 Presumably the ROK’s were using the GRC-109 then as well.
 I wonder what ever happened to that project.
 It may be possible that JPL’s design work eventually resulted in the TAR-224.
 More research needed…